 We also add some cumin, coriander and unsweetened cocoa powder.
 The cocoa powder may seem a little strange, but it works really well with the chile powders (somewhat similar to a mole sauce, which often includes a dark or unsweetened chocolate).

+We love adding crunch to tacos.
+So these shrimp tacos come with a crunchy cabbage slaw.
+The slaw is simple and dairy-free.
+Toss thinly sliced cabbage — red is nice, but white cabbage is fine — with sliced onion, cilantro, lime juice, and salt.
 Use it after 15 minutes or make it ahead of time.
 I actually love this slaw a day old — it’s great as a side, with eggs, or on salad.

 Since that only took a few minutes, we might as well get the avocado ready.
 I’m more of a fan of avocado than Adam.
 He isn’t into slices of avocado on tacos.
 While I’d happily eat the slices alone, I actually think he’s right on this one.